Manuel Monge Municipality

 Manuel Monge is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in northern Yaracuy, occupying an area of 474 km ² with a population of about 10,600 inhabitants.
-The capital lies at Yumare.
+The municipality is located in northern Yaracuy, occupying an area of 474km² with a population of 13,431 inhabitants, as of the 2011 census.
+The municipal seat is located in Yumare.
+The municipality's economy relies heavily on agriculture and livestock.
+It is a notable regional producer of sugarcane, black beans, sweet potatoes, and low-acidity oranges, alongside a significant dual-purpose cattle sector where milk production is a major source of income.